 6. What ag zone do elderberries grow in?

-Sambucus nigra elderberries grow from zones 5-8.
+Sambucus canadensis elderberries grow from zones 5-8.
 Towards the top of this article, you can see a map depicting the natural zones of various species of elderberries native to North American.

 Based on the information above, make sure you have the space and ideal growing conditions before committing to growing elderberry trees.